RyGuy96/loop-to-list-comp-converter/README.md

 # Simple Python Loop to List Comprehension Converter

-Thrown together converter of a simple for-loop to a list-comprehension expression.
+Thrown together script to convert a simple for-loop to a list-comprehension expression.

-I hope to rewrite this with actual Lexical Analysis / tokenization at some point to be a little more robust.
+I hope to rewrite this with actual Lexical Analysis / Tokenization at some point to be a little more robust.

 Inspired by Trey Hunter's post on list comprehension [here](https://treyhunner.com/2015/12/python-list-comprehensions-now-in-color/).